 In children

 In most children, strabismus does not have a single identifiable cause.
 There is often a hereditary component: a parent or sibling with a squint raises the risk noticeably.
 Uncorrected refractive errors, particularly long-sightedness, are a major contributing factor for accommodative esotropia.
 Premature birth, developmental delay, and certain neurological conditions are associated with higher rates of strabismus.
-Rarely, a new squint in a child can be caused by a tumour or neurological lesion: a child who develops any new squint should be assessed promptly rather than observed.
+Rarely, a new squint in a child can be caused by a tumor or neurological lesion: a child who develops any new squint should be assessed promptly rather than observed.

 In adults